About bruises and bruising

 Some medications can also increase the risk of bruising – for example, aspirin and ibuprofen.

 Does your child need to see a doctor about bruises?

-- your child has bruises all over his body
+- has bruises all over their body

 Treatment for bruises and bruising

 You can ease bruising and pain by immediately applying pressure and an ice pack to the injured area for 10 minutes.

 Always wrap ice packs in a napkin or other material – don’t apply ice directly to your child’s skin.

 Bruises can take 7-14 days to disappear.
 They change colour and might seem to get bigger as they heal.

 You can’t prevent all bruises – bumps and falls are a natural part of children’s play and development.
 But close supervision can prevent some falls in younger children.
 It’s also important to check and adjust your home environment so it’s safe for your child as they grow and explore.